Today- Have we forgotten how to be creative with our kids?

 Now apparently only 54% of children ever play outdoors, meaning they are becoming less inclined to use their imagination.
 Although the report has found that 69% of British parents think creativity is vital for their children’s development, (only 69%????) many are unsure of how to encourage it, and 1 in 5 admit to leaving the task in the hands of schoolteachers and playgroups!
 I think thats really sad.

-Worryingly, 1 in 7 parents spend less than an hour a week dedicated to their children’s creativity needs.
+Worryingly, 1 in 7 parents spends less than an hour a week dedicated to their children’s creativity needs.

-The research has prompted an initiative by mimi babybel to encourage families to get creative.
-Starring ther rather gorgeous Jeff Brazier, a video using the theme of The Mad Hatter’s Tea Party has been made to help highlight the importance that creativity plays in a child’s development.
+The research has prompted an initiative by mini babybel to encourage families to get creative.
+Starring the rather gorgeous Jeff Brazier, a video using the theme of The Mad Hatter’s Tea Party has been made to help highlight the importance that creativity plays in a child’s development.
 It gives some top tips on how parents can get involved.

 Pretend your coat is a magic carpet – where in the world will it take you?

 On rainy days, blow up a balloon and have a quick game of keeping the balloon up using hands, arms, feet, toes, heads, noses, knees – it’s a great way to teach young children different words, to develop hand/eye coordination and to keep older children fit (and much safer than the football!).
 With older children, you could add in a bit of numeracy by rolling a couple of dice to see how many times you have to keep the balloon up

 I don’t think it would hurt any of us to be more creative 🙂